Black bamboo is one of the most sought-after and visually striking types of bamboo. But despite the name, there isn’t just one “black bamboo.”

 Black Asper grows to enormous proportions in Hawaii.
 (Photo courtesy of Mark Samuels.)

-Not as dark and shiny as some other kinds of black bamboos, the culms of Black Asper have more of a dusty, dark brown look.
+Not as dark and shiny as some other kinds of black bamboo, the culms of Black Asper have more of a dusty, dark brown look.
 Either way, it’s a majestic specimen, and if you can’t grow it in your own climate, keep an eye out for it next time you’re in Bali (or Maui)!

 Where to buy black bamboo